Schlumberger (NYSE:SLB) Announces Earnings Results

-Schlumberger (NYSE:SLB – Get Free Report) issued its quarterly earnings results on Friday.
-The oil and gas company reported $0.75 EPS for the quarter, meeting analysts’ consensus estimates of $0.75, Yahoo Finance reports.
-Schlumberger had a net margin of 12.68% and a return on equity of 21.97%.
-The business had revenue of $8.71 billion for the quarter, compared to analysts’ expectations of $8.70 billion.
-During the same period last year, the business earned $0.63 earnings per share.
-The business’s quarterly revenue was up 12.6% on a year-over-year basis.
+Schlumberger (NYSE:SLB – Get Free Report) announced its quarterly earnings results on Friday.
+The oil and gas company reported $0.75 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.75, Yahoo Finance reports.
+The firm had revenue of $8.71 billion for the quarter, compared to the consensus estimate of $8.70 billion.
+Schlumberger had a return on equity of 21.97% and a net margin of 12.68%.
+The business’s revenue was up 12.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.63 earnings per share.

 Schlumberger Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 11th.
-Investors of record on Wednesday, June 5th will be paid a $0.275 dividend.
-This is a positive change from Schlumberger’s previous quarterly dividend of $0.25.
-This represents a $1.10 dividend on an annualized basis and a yield of 2.21%.
-Schlumberger’s dividend payout ratio (DPR) is presently 36.54%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 11th.
+Investors of record on Wednesday, June 5th will be issued a dividend of $0.275 per share.
+This is an increase from Schlumberger’s previous quarterly dividend of $0.25.
+This represents a $1.10 annualized dividend and a dividend yield of 2.21%.
+Schlumberger’s dividend payout ratio (DPR) is 36.54%.

 Wall Street Analyst Weigh In

 In related news, EVP Abdellah Merad sold 50,000 shares of the firm’s stock in a transaction on Monday, February 26th.
+The stock was sold at an average price of $48.52, for a total transaction of $2,426,000.00.
+Following the sale, the executive vice president now owns 261,507 shares of the company’s stock, valued at approximately $12,688,319.64.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other Schlumberger news, CFO Stephane Biguet sold 6,250 shares of Schlumberger stock in a transaction dated Monday, January 29th.
+The stock was sold at an average price of $52.78, for a total transaction of $329,875.00.
+Following the transaction, the chief financial officer now directly owns 249,182 shares of the company’s stock, valued at approximately $13,151,825.96.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Abdellah Merad sold 50,000 shares of Schlumberger stock in a transaction dated Monday, February 26th.
 The stock was sold at an average price of $48.52, for a total value of $2,426,000.00.
-Following the completion of the sale, the executive vice president now owns 261,507 shares of the company’s stock, valued at $12,688,319.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other Schlumberger news, CFO Stephane Biguet sold 6,250 shares of the stock in a transaction on Monday, January 29th.
-The stock was sold at an average price of $52.78, for a total value of $329,875.00.
-Following the completion of the transaction, the chief financial officer now owns 249,182 shares in the company, valued at $13,151,825.96.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, EVP Abdellah Merad sold 50,000 shares of the stock in a transaction on Monday, February 26th.
-The stock was sold at an average price of $48.52, for a total value of $2,426,000.00.
-Following the completion of the transaction, the executive vice president now owns 261,507 shares of the company’s stock, valued at approximately $12,688,319.64.
+Following the transaction, the executive vice president now directly owns 261,507 shares in the company, valued at $12,688,319.64.
 The disclosure for this sale can be found here.
-Insiders sold 172,191 shares of company stock valued at $8,636,322 over the last quarter.
-0.26% of the stock is owned by company insiders.
+Insiders have sold a total of 172,191 shares of company stock valued at $8,636,322 in the last 90 days.
+0.26% of the stock is owned by corporate insiders.

 Schlumberger Limited engages in the provision of technology for the energy industry worldwide.
 The company operates through four divisions: Digital & Integration, Reservoir Performance, Well Construction, and Production Systems.
 The company provides field development and hydrocarbon production, carbon management, and integration of adjacent energy systems; reservoir interpretation and data processing services for exploration data; and well construction and production improvement services and products.